Stock market today: Asian shares slip further as higher US 10-year Treasury yield pressures Wall St

 On Thursday, the S&P 500 fell 0.8%, to 4,278.00, following a mixed set of profit reports from Tesla and other influential companies.
 The Dow Jones Industrial Average dropped 0.7% to 33,414.17 and the Nasdaq composite sank 1% to 13,186.18.

-The 10-year yield has been on a swift march from less than 3.50% during the spring.

-Fed Chair Jerome Powell said in a speech Thursday that the Fed could raise rates again if U.S. economic growth appears persistently strong.
-The Fed is raising rates in hopes they result in less inflation as businesses and consumers curb spending.
+Fed Chair Jerome Powell said in a speech Thursday that the Fed could raise interest rates again if U.S. economic growth appears persistently strong.
+The Fed has raised rates to their highest level since 2001 hoping to curb price pressures by getting businesses and consumers to spend less.
 A higher 10-year yield makes mortgages more expensive, knocks down prices for investments and makes it costlier for companies to borrow and grow.

-A report Thursday showed the U.S. job market remains remarkably solid despite the much-higher rates.
-Fewer U.S. workers applied for unemployment benefits last week than expected, which indicates low levels of layoffs across the country.
+A report Thursday showed fewer U.S. workers applied for unemployment benefits last week than expected, which indicates low levels of layoffs across the country.

 A separate report, though, said manufacturing in the mid-Atlantic region is weakening by more than economists expected.
 And a third said sales of previously occupied homes fell last month, though not by as much as economists expected.

-High yields hurt all kinds of stocks, but they hit particularly hard on those bid up on expectations for big growth far in the future and those seen as very expensive.
-That's often put the spotlight on Big Tech recently, and some reported a mixed set of profits.
+High yields hurt all kinds of stocks, but especially those bought on expectations for big growth far into the future.
+That's often put the spotlight on Big Tech recently.

 Tesla fell 9.3% after it reported weaker results for the summer than analysts expected.
 It's been cutting prices to drive sales, but that also eats into its profitability.